Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Results and Discussion

 The ground state of LiH ($X^1 \Sigma^+ $) is ionic at it's equilibrium bond length of $1.8$ \text{\AA}, but the first excited state ($A^1\Sigma^+$) is mostly neutral due to a HOMO-LUMO charge transfer excitation.
 However, as the bond is stretched, the ground state becomes increasingly neutral while the first excited state becomes more ionic.
 What makes this an especially interesting molecule to study in the present context is the avoided crossing that exists between the ground and first excited states at intermediate bond lengths. \cite{LiH,LiH-2} The mixing of state characters in this region leads to a well known root flipping problem \cite{2step,GVP,LiH,LiH-2,SA-CASSCF,2ndMCSCF-SR} that provides a good test for our GVP approach.

 Using an active space of 4 electrons in 4 orbitals (Li 1s2s2p\textsubscript{z}, H 1s), Figure \ref{fig:LiH_energy} demonstrates that SRS clearly suffers from the root flipping problem, causing it to struggle with convergence and taking a comparatively large number of iterations or failing altogether.
 Past work\cite{2step} has shown that the $W\Gamma$ method is able to overcome the root flipping problem by tracking the targeted root through the optimization, producing the smooth potential energy surface seen in the top panel of Figure \ref{fig:LiH_energy}.
 While the dissociation curves illustrate the agreement between $W\Gamma$ and the GVP approaches across all geometries, they also highlight the improvement the GVP achieves in overall convergence, in particular the magnitude of the orbital gradients, by several orders of magnitude from both the SRS and $W\Gamma$ results.
-For a geometry of $2.6$ \text{\AA}, Table \ref{tab:LiH_wfchar} shows very similar wavefunction character between the energy stationary point the GVP finds and the more loosely converged $W\Gamma$ state.
+For a geometry of $2.6$ \text{\AA}, Table \ref{tab:LiH_wfchar} shows very similar wave function character between the energy stationary point the GVP finds and the more loosely converged $W\Gamma$ state.
 Both have strong overlap to the initial CASCI root and it is clear they are both describing the desired state, one is merely more tightly converged than the other.
-Indeed, looking at the convergence for this geometry in the bottom panels of Figure \ref{fig:LiH_energy}, the GVP achieves an energy one millihartree closer to the FCI result than the other state-specific methods in a comparable number of Hamiltonian-CI vector contractions.
-This is especially noteworthy given that in our LiH calculations, we used the identity as the initial Hessian guess in L-BFGS, suggesting that helpful orbital-CI coupling is indeed present in the quasi-Newton approach even without the better Hessian starting guess.
+Indeed, looking at the convergence for this geometry in the bottom panels of Figure \ref{fig:LiH_energy}, the GVP achieves an energy half a mE$_h$ closer to the FCI result than the other state-specific methods in fewer Hamiltonian-CI-vector multiplies when using an approximate initial Hessian guess in L-BFGS.
+It is especially noteworthy that when using the identity as the initial Hessian guess we still take a comparable number of Hamiltonian-CI vector contractions, suggesting that helpful orbital-CI coupling is indeed present in the quasi-Newton approach even without the better Hessian starting guess.